vercel/next.js/docs/api-reference/next/server.md

 - set response cookies
 - set response headers

-These are solid tools to easily implement A/B testing, authentication, feature flags, bot protection...
+These are solid tools to implement cases such as A/B testing, authentication, feature flags, bot protection...
 A middleware with the ability to change the response's body would bypass Next.js routing logic.

 ## Related